 Domain driven design has become a ubiquitous approach to tackle complex problem domains and build a rich object model.
 Furthermore JPA has become the standard and widely accepted way of object persistence in the Java world.

-If applications grow bigger, modularity becomes a key aspect regarding maintainability.
+When applications grow bigger, modularity becomes a key aspect regarding maintainability.
 Design decisions made in the early days are hardly discoverable in the codebase, inter-module dependencies grow a lot.
+The talk introduces means and approaches to connect logical architecture to the codebase.

 Imagine being able to simply and easily provision and control your own databases, tables and schema with the blessing of your company database administrator!
 "It will never happen!"
 I hear you say?
 Well think again.
 Enabling self-service for developers is a key feature for the vFabric Data Director and vPostgres database as a service products from VMware.
 Attend this session to see how these new tools provide a new way to implement your solution while keeping IT and database admins happy and out of your way.